Home » Koh Kood

 We can book any of the above for you.

 Public services (buses and microbuses) are also available to Trat Bus Station from Ekamai and Morchit Bus Stations – take the night bus (23.30) or the earliest daily departures at 05.00 and 07.00 yes, you can make the boat connections to the island.
-You use a songthaew taxi (50bt to 60bt or minimum charge) from the Bus Station to Laem Sok Pier.
+You use a songthaew taxi (around 80bt or minimum charge) from the Bus Station to Laem Sok Pier.

 Resorts and Bungalows

-For 3/4 star resorts, choices include Tinkerbell, Tolani and Peter Pan on Klong Chao Beach, Natural Beach Resort, Koh Kood Resort and To The Sea (all on Bang Bao Beach), Cham’s House, the solitary resort on Ao Takian Beach and the romantic’s favourite Shantaa on the hill above Ao Tapao Beach.
+For 3 to 4 star resorts, choices include Tinkerbell, Tolani and Peter Pan on Klong Chao Beach, Natural Beach Resort and Koh Kood Resort (Bang Bao Beach), Ajinta Resort, the solitary resort on Ao Takian Beach and the romantic’s favourite Shantaa on the hill above Ao Tapao Beach.
 Or you stay at the wonderfully peaceful Captain Hook on the cape in Klong Yai Kee, accessed only by water.
-Prices range from 4,500bt to 20,000bt in peak, some with minimum 2 or 3 night’s stay.
+Prices range from 4,500bt to 25,000bt in peak, some with minimum 2 or 3 night’s stay.

-Alongside the above, there’s plenty of excellent 3 star resorts where starting prices are from 2,500bt – Meedee Resort, Seafar, Koh Kood Paradise Resort, Siam Beach and Koh Kood Beach Resort to name just a few.
+Alongside the above, there’s plenty of excellent 2 to 3 star resorts where starting prices are from 2,500bt – Meedee Resort, Seafar, Koh Kood Paradise Resort (all Ao Tapao), Dusita (Ao Ngamkho), Siam Beach, To The Sea (both Bang Bao), Seacret (Klong Rahan) and Koh Kood Beach Resort (Klong Mad) to name just a few.

 Bungalows and Budget

 If you are on a much stricter budget, don’t worry as Koh Kood has not forgotten about backpackers and travellers.
-Cheap rooms are available from 600bt to 2,000bt (family) at places like Ngamkho Bungalows, BB Divers, Koh Kood Garden View, Cozy HouseSand and Sea, PD Guesthouse and Eve House among others.
+Cheap rooms are available from 600bt to 2,500bt at:-

 In the main page of our resorts section, we provide recommendations in all the different budget categories – from luxury to traveller.
 In addition, we bring you our detailed snippet accommodation guides for each area.

 You can then explore further by going to that individual area page for the full run-down.
-Choices made, all that remains is for you to head over to our affiliates at Agoda.com and Booking.com to make the reservation.
+Choices made, all that remains is for you to head over to our affiliate at Agoda.com to make the reservation.

 Beaches – Koh Kood Island Guide